nrrb/tao-te-ching/Ursula K Le Guin.md

 needing no renewal.

-UKLG: In the first stanza we see the followers of the Way in ancient times or illo tempore, remote and inaccessible; but the second stanza brings them close and alive in a series of marvelous smiles.
+> **Note** UKLG: In the first stanza we see the followers of the Way in ancient times or illo tempore, remote and inaccessible; but the second stanza brings them close and alive in a series of marvelous smiles.
 (I am particularly fond of the polite and quiet houseguests.)
 The images of the valley and of uncut or uncarved wood will recur again and again.

 # 16
 ## RETURNING TO THE ROOT